RichardAlcabes22/regression_project/README.md

 #### What meaningful subsets of the dataset can be leveraged to create a model that displays a significant improvement in performance when compared to MODEL Z?
 - Do properties in Los Angeles County have a statistically significant different mean than the overall population?
 - Do properties in Orange County have a statistically significant different mean than the overall population?
+- Does a Statistically significant correlation exist between SQFT feature and Baths feature?
+- Does a Statistically significant correlation exist between SQFT feature and Taxable_Value feature?

 #### Data Dictionary: note outliers default defined as 1.5 * IQR, except as specified